Introduction and chatter.

 Gotta nice server of your own?
 Are your renting one from any of the myriad of hosting providers that exist?
 No sweat, follow the instruction for installing docker-ce and add docker-machine setup to your list of short projects and away you go.

-Both Digital Ocean and Microsoft Azure offer hosted Docker solutions.
-So far of the two I am more happy with Digital Ocean’s offering and I use the heck out of it.
+Digital Ocean , Google, Amazon and Microsoft Azure all offer hosted Docker solutions.
+I’m sure there are more vendors in this space but those are the ones I am aware of and have had experience with.
+So far of the provider I am most happy with Digital Ocean’s offering and I use the heck out of it.
 Again you’ll want docker-machine set up on your laptop or desktop to interact with it.
 Both have different approaches to setting up the credentials you need to access your Docker machine.

 Digital Ocean also has support for Kubernetes coming soon.. just saying…